 Can You Trade in a Damaged Car?
 Insights and Advice

 Cars can get damaged over time, like a scratch on the door, an overheating, an electrical issue, or hail damage.
 But what if you want to trade in your car?
 You should be wondering, Can you trade in a damaged car?
 The short answer is yes.
-However, there are many aspects to consider when trading damaged cars.
-Let’s explore what types of damage affect car value, what the pros and cons of trading are, how to estimate car worth, and more tips about trading damaged vehicles.
+However, there are many aspects to consider when you trade damaged vehicles, especially when you trade in a damaged financed car.

 Can You Trade in a Damaged Car?
 The Truth